sbcshop/3.2_Touchsy_Pico_W_Resistive_Software/README.md

 With Touchsy Pico W, you can easily program your display with your preferred language and use it in various projects and applications, from IoT to robotics.
 The **Resistive** and [**Capacitive**](https://github.com/sbcshop/3.2_Touchsy_Pico_W_Capacitive_Software/) touchscreen options allow you to choose the best option for your specific needs, and the additional GPIO pins allow you to connect more hardware to your display.

 ### Features:
 -   Official Raspberry Pi Pico W onboard for versatile programming options (Python, Arduino IDE, C, C++)
+-   3.2” TFT Resistive Touch Display for visual interaction
 -	SD card slot for storage and data transfer
 -	Battery port connector with Battery Management for portable use (3.7V Lithium)
 -	4 programmable buttons for customizable control options